boostorg/boost_bloom_benchmarks/README.md

 # Performance of [Boost.Bloom](https://github.com/boostorg/bloom) bulk operations

-The tables show the relative execution times for bulk insertion and bulk lookup operations with respect to their regular equivalents: figures greater than 1.0 mean bulk operations are faster.
+The tables show the relative performance of bulk insertion and bulk lookup operations with respect to their regular equivalents: figures greater than 1.0 mean bulk operations are faster.